angel-mora/web-static-lephucr/content/chatgpt_history/ethernet-connection-issue-troubleshooting.md

 tags: []
 created: '2025-07-19'
 updated: '2025-07-19'
-summary:
+summary: "\U0001F64B **You:**  lenovo with amd running ubuntu.
+Connected to ethernet over usb adapter.
+Shows a question mark under eth logo. it says connected in Settings
+  > Network but won't access internet"
 draft: false
 ---

 # Ethernet Connection Issue Troubleshooting

-## ✅ TODOs

-## 📌 Summary
-lenovo with amd running ubuntu.
-Connected to ethernet over usb adapter.
-Shows a question mark under eth logo. it says connected in Settings > Network but won't access internet

 ## 🧠 Full Chat

+🙋 **You:**

 lenovo with amd running ubuntu.
 Connected to ethernet over usb adapter.
 Shows a question mark under eth logo. it says connected in Settings > Network but won't access internet

+---

+🤖 **Assistant:**

 When you're experiencing issues with Ethernet connectivity in Ubuntu, there are a few steps you can take to troubleshoot and potentially resolve the problem.
 Here’s a step-by-step guide to help you: